-Kate C. Burke, Chief Administrative Officer
+Kate C. Burke, COO

-Ms. Burke, age 48, was appointed Chief Administrative Officer in May 2019.
+Ms. Burke, age 49, was appointed as our firm's Chief Operating Officer in July 2020 after having been appointed Chief Administrative Officer in May 2019.
 Previously, she served as Head of Human Capital and Chief Talent Officer from February 2016 to May 2019.
-She joined our firm in 2004 as an institutional equity salesperson with Bernstein Research Services and has held various managerial roles since that time.
+Ms. Burke joined our firm in 2004 as an institutional equity salesperson with Bernstein Research Services and has held various managerial roles since that time.
 Prior to joining AB, Ms. Burke was a consultant at A.T.
 Kearney, where she focused on strategy, organizational design and change management.

-Laurence E. Cranch, General Counsel
+Laurence E. Cranch, Chief Legal Officer

-Mr. Cranch, age 73, has been our General Counsel since he joined our firm in 2004.
+Mr. Cranch, age 74, has been our Chief Legal Officer (formerly known as General Counsel) since he joined our firm in 2004.
 Prior to joining AB, Mr. Cranch was a Partner of Clifford Chance, an international law firm.
 Mr. Cranch joined Clifford Chance in 2000 when Rogers & Wells, a New York law firm of which he was Managing Partner, merged with Clifford Chance.